prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 ## Nondestructive Image Editing

 Because nondestructive editing doesn’t remove data from an image, the image quality doesn’t degrade when you make edits.
-You can perform nondestructive editing in Photoshop in several ways, read the full article in Techniques for nondestructive editing.
+You can perform nondestructive editing in Photoshop in several ways.
 First, we will use the type and shape tools to create layers.

 ### TEXTS & SHAPES